o1243535241/O/readme.txt

 ===========================

+O if symbols is memory O and pentagram is cycle memory.

 O so stick in vagina make 5/human what makes O, draw vagina numbers walk, 1/ball top goes down will 2, then 2 divide and goes up where is 1 => 1 + 1 + 1 => 3 goes down and will be 4 and also divide and goes back to 1 => 2 + 1 + 2 => 5 and 2 cycles, is maybe alg how to run 5/pentagram on our machines, then 5 is self walking by O will make all self.
 O maybe 12435, up 1 goes down and bottome will be 2 then bottom 1 2 1 = 4 and walks up 1 1 1 => 3 goes down 5